jxy-s/herpaderping/README.md

 #### Process Hollowing
-Process hollowing involves modifying the mapped section before execution begins, abstractly this looks like: `map -> modify section -> execute`.
-This results in the intended execution flow of the hollowed process diverging into unintended code.
+Process hollowing involves modifying the mapped section before execution begins, which abstractly this looks like: `map -> modify section -> execute`.
+This workflow results in the intended execution flow of the hollowed process diverging into unintended code.
 Doppelganging might be considered a form of hollowing.
-However, hollowing, in my opinion, is closer to injection.
-In that hollowing usually involves an explicit write to the already mapped code.
+However, hollowing, in my opinion, is closer to injection in that hollowing usually involves an explicit write to the already mapped code.
 This differs from herpaderping where there are no modified sections.

 #### Process Doppelganging
 Process doppelganging is closer to herpaderping.
-Doppelganging abuses transacted file operations, this generally involves these steps:
+Doppelganging abuses transacted file operations and generally involves these steps:
 `transact -> write -> map -> rollback -> execute`.
-In this scenario, the OS will create the image section and account for transactions, so the cached image section ends up being what you wrote to the transaction.
-The OS has patched this.
-Well, they patched the crash this caused.
+In this workflow, the OS will create the image section and account for transactions, so the cached image section ends up being what you wrote to the transaction.
+The OS has patched this technique.
+Well, they patched the crash it caused.
 Maybe they consider this a "legal" use of a transaction.
 Thankfully, Windows Defender does catch the doppelganging technique.
 Doppelganging differs from herpaderping in that herpaderping does not rely on transacted file operations.